matrix-org/mjolnir/README.md

 ## Bot configuration

-It is recommended to use [Pantalaimon](https://github.com/matrix-org/pantalaimon) so your management room can be encrypted.
+It is recommended to enable encryption support so your management room can be encrypted.
 This also applies if you are looking to moderate an encrypted room.

-If you aren't using encrypted rooms anywhere, get an access token by opening Riot in an incognito/private window and log in as the bot.
+You can get an an access token by opening Element in an incognito/private window and log in as the bot.
 From the Help & Support tab in settings there is an access token field - copy and paste that into your config.
 Most importantly: do not log out and instead just close the window.
 Logging out will make the token you just copied useless.

 **Note**: Mjolnir expects to be free of rate limiting - see [Synapse #6286](https://github.com/matrix-org/synapse/issues/6286) for information on how to achieve this.